 Because this is an off-platform purchase, the buyers aren’t under any eCommerce platform’s protection.
 This makes their card issuers their only hope of getting their money back.
 Below are some additional potential harms that buyers can take:

 Viral Products Scam

-Like the duplicate store scheme, these stores are often very creative in the way they scam people.
+Like the duplicate store scheme, these Shopify scam stores are often very creative in the way they scam people.
 They will use their creativity to create a viral product, for example, Burrito Blanket, a blanket that’s shaped and colored to look like a giant tortilla wrap.
-These products not only go viral for their uniqueness, but also the store will try to promote them by creating ads and discounts, and other sale tactics to gain as many product sales as possible.
+These products not only go viral for their uniqueness, but also the store will try to promote them by creating ads discounts, and other sale tactics to gain as many product sales as possible.

 But these scammers don’t really want to create a proper business, they just want to scam people.
 Because most of the time, these products are new on the market, the customer won’t be suspicious if they haven’t had any reviews or ratings.
 Just by looking at the product’s images and descriptions, which have been crafted carefully, customers will hope to get a great product at a discounted price.
 But it’s far from the truth, what they receive are often low-quality products made with cheap materials and usually by underpaid workers.
 Sometimes, customers even receive nothing.
 These products also take a lot of time to ship, which reduces the chance of the customer being able to make a refund.